-Why is customer retention so important?
-Studies show that it is five to 25 times MORE EXPENSIVE to acquire a new customer than it is to keep your existing ones happy.
+Why is creating a customer retention strategy so important?
+Studies show that it is 5 to 25 times MORE EXPENSIVE to acquire a new customer than it is to keep your existing ones.

-I think most local business owners would agree that it’s much harder to convince a new potential customer that your services are worth their hard-earned money compared to the customers who already like your product or service.
+I think most business owners would agree that it’s much harder to convince a new potential customer to buy compared to the customers who already like your products or services.
 You just need to make sure these loyal patrons have continued customer satisfaction!

 What’s the best way to keep your customers coming back you ask?
 Well, let’s first look at the top three reasons that customers leave businesses.

-Statistics show that 68% of customers leave a business because of poor attitude or indifference on the part of the service provider.
-This can range from a single bad experience from one rude employee to a company-wide failure to incorporate customer satisfaction as a priority within the company culture.
+68% of customers leave a business because of poor attitude or indifference on the part of the service provider.
+This ranges from a single bad experience to a company-wide failure to prioritize customer satisfaction.

-A single bad customer experience may not seem like enough to make a difference, but it’s more than enough of a reason for your customer to take their business elsewhere.
+One bad customer experience may not seem like enough to make a difference.
+But it’s more than enough of a reason for your customer to take their business elsewhere.

-The fix for this is pretty straightforward: Train your employees that the customer always comes first, and do your best to better your customers’ experiences before they leave.
-Despite your best training efforts, there may still be a time where a customer has a bad experience.
+However, despite your best training efforts, some customers may still have bad experiences.
 Offering a discount or free options on their next purchase goes a long way in these situations.

-Loyalty programs are incentives and rewards that are designed to encourage customers to come back into a business for repeat visits.
+Loyalty programs help encourage customers to patronize a business again.
 The average American household is involved in 29 of these programs but only actively use 12 of them.
-This is great evidence that the loyalty program itself isn’t enough to keep your customers coming back for returning business.
+Clearly the loyalty program itself isn’t enough to keep your customers coming back.

 Rewarding customer loyalty is paramount to keeping that loyalty.
-Product or service discounts, access to try out new products before releases, and throwing in an extra service for free once in a while go a long way toward making a customer feel like they are truly valued and appreciated.
+Product or service discounts, access to try out new products before releases, and throwing in an extra service for free go a long way.
+These actions make customers feel truly valued and appreciated.

 Adding a personal touch to your rewards is a great way to increase the impact and conversions of your loyalty program.
 Customers want to be more than just another number in your system.

 In 2012, the CFI group found that texting is the highest-rated contact method when it comes to customer engagement.
-A quick “update” text message to your customers should be enough to keep your customers engaged – and with a 98% open rate, you’re pretty much guaranteed your message will be seen.
+A quick “update” text message to your customers should be enough to keep your customers engaged.
+And with a 98% open rate, you pretty much guarantee your message will be seen.

 At the end of the day, it’s much harder to acquire a new customer than it is to keep an old one.
-Sure, you may have to invest a few dollars into your customer engagement program, but it will still save you money you’d otherwise have to spend on new customer acquisition.
+Sure, you may have to invest a few dollars into your customer engagement program.
+However, it will still save you money you’d otherwise have to spend on new customer acquisition.

-One of the biggest benefits of having loyal customers is that they will spread the word about your business to friends, coworkers, and family members.
+One of the biggest benefits of having loyal customers is that they will spread the word about your business.
 This means you’ll start seeing new customers come in without having to spend a dime attracting them.

 Every business needs customers in order to survive, which is why every business focuses to some degree on customer acquisition and retention.
 While customer acquisition may seem like the better investment, plenty of statistics show that focusing on retention is actually a better way to spend your valuable time, money, and energy.

-With that being said, one of the best ways to retain customers is also relatively easy and not all that expensive – just build and maintain personal relationships with them.
-It may be somewhat of a lost art in today’s business world, but that shouldn’t stop you from beginning to form relationships with your customers to keep them coming back for life.
+That being said, one of the best ways to retain customers is also relatively easy and not all that expensive.
+Just build and maintain personal relationships with them.

 As technology improved and the world got bigger, these relationships became harder to build.
-Suddenly you could buy clothes online or place an order with the local pizza parlor via text.
-You didn’t need a butcher because the local grocery store had everything pre-cut, and you didn’t even have to hand your money to a cashier because you could just check yourself out.
-Opportunities for businesses to form personal relationships became fewer and farther between.
+Suddenly, you bought clothes online or placed an order with a pizza parlor via text.
+You no longer needed a butcher because the local grocery store sold everything pre-cut.
+And you didn’t even have to hand your money to a cashier because you could just check yourself out.
+Opportunities for businesses to form personal relationships became less common.

-Obviously self-checkout lines have been a massive success, with the technology spreading from grocery and department stores to restaurants, movie theatres, and even airports.
-The argument could be made, then, that de-personalizing the shopping experience has been better for profits… But let’s look at Trader Joe’s, a grocery store which is devoid of self-checkout registers yet remains famous for its customer service.
+Obviously self-checkout lines prove a massive success.
+The technology has now spread from grocery and department stores to restaurants, movie theaters, and even airports.
+The argument could be made, then, that de-personalizing the shopping experience has been better for profit.
+However, take a look at Trader Joe’s.
+The stores lack self-checkout registers yet remain famous for customer service.

 Why is customer service important?

 People want to be noticed.
-They like going to bars and ordering their “usual.”
-They love when the owner of their favorite restaurant comes and shakes their hand and calls them by name (especially if they’re with friends or clients of their own).
+They like going to bars and ordering a usual.
+Similarly, they love when the owner of their favorite restaurant comes and shakes their hand and calls them by name (especially if they’re with friends or clients of their own).
 They feel special when their local boutique picks out specific clothing items that match their unique style.
-They want you to ask about their kids, their vacations, their golf swings.
+A lot of the time they want you to ask about their kids, their vacations, and their golf swings.

 At Trader Joe’s, they want to have a conversation about their gluten-free, vegan lifestyle with a cashier who gets it… who gets them.
 They want to be valued for more than what is in their wallet, and they will reward that with loyalty.

-It’s important to remember, though, that customers can smell insincerity from a mile away.
-They know when you’re just trying to butter them up and can tell when you’re asking about their son’s football game just to reach your quota of x personal questions per sales call.
+However, remember that customers smell insincerity from a mile away.
+They know when you’re just trying to butter them up and when you’re asking about their son’s football game just to reach your quota of x personal questions per sales call.

-Since we’ve talked about technology, you should know that you can definitely use it in order to maintain the personal relationships that you’ve formed with your customers.
-Business texting is one of the best ways to do this, as over 80% of American adults text (and they use text more than any other smartphone app).
+Since we’ve talked about technology, you should know that you can definitely use it in order to maintain personal relationships with customers.
+Business texting is one of the best ways to do this, as over 80% of American adults text (and they use text more than any other smartphone app)

-There are plenty of ways that you can use both face-to-face interactions and technology to really build and maintain personal connections with your customers, and all of them are worth exploring if you truly want to increase your customer retention rate.
+There are plenty of ways that you can use both face-to-face interactions and technology to really build and maintain personal connections with your customers.
+All of them are worth exploring if you truly want to increase your customer retention and engagement.

 Bring back the “personal touch”

-Now that you know a little bit more about why personal relationships are so important in a business setting, you could start a movement within your business to really recapture the “personal touch” that has dissipated over the years.
+Now that you know a little bit more about why personal relationships are so important in a business setting, you could start a movement within your business to really recapture the “personal touch.”
 It may be simple, but it is truly one of the best investments that you could make when it comes to customer retention.

-But one day you notice that your numbers have started to plateau.
+At any point teams within a business will notice a plateau in sales and conversions.
 Your customers aren’t coming back, so you need to start trying to resell them.
 Welcome to customer retention, one of the most important things to focus on when it comes to your business.

-In order to resell your customers, you have to make sure that they’re loyal customers.
+In order to retain customers, they must be loyal to you.
 Studies show that loyal customers are five times as likely to repurchase, four times as likely to refer, five times as likely to forgive, and seven times as likely to try a new offering.
-In other words, you should be doing everything that you can to keep your customers loyal!
+In other words, you should be doing everything that you can to engage your customers and keep them loyal!

 So how do you do it?
 Well, one of the easiest and most cost effective methods is simply by maintaining consistent communication.